RasaHQ/rasa/docs/evaluating-models.rst

 and confidence histogram for your model.

-The report logs precision, recall and f1 measure for each intent and entity, as well as provide an overall average.
+The report logs precision, recall and f1 measure for each intent and entity, as well as provides an overall average.
-You can save these reports as JSON files using the `--report` flag.
+You can save these reports as JSON files using the ``--report`` argument.

 The confusion matrix shows you which intents are mistaken for others; any samples which have been